 - Bake.
 Place the baking dish in the oven and bake crab dip until hot.

 - Serve.
-If desired, garnish warm crab dip with more chives.
+If desired, garnish hot crab dip with more chives.
 Serve with your favorite dippers (see below for ideas).

-- Store: After cooling to room temperature, keep leftovers in refrigerator for 2-3 days.
+- Store: After cooling the crab dip to room temperature, keep leftovers in refrigerator for 2-3 days.
 If you have leftover crab meat, use it to make a crab salad.

 - Make Ahead: You can make the dip ahead, place in a baking dish, cover with aluminum foil or plastic wrap, and store in the fridge for up to 2-3 days.
 Bake right before serving.

 - Reheat: Bake crab dip in a 350 degree F oven, or heat gently in the microwave.
-(Oven is recommended.)
+(I recommend the oven.)

 What To Serve With Hot Crab Dip

-Serve this recipe for crab dip hot with:
+Serve this recipe for crab dip hot with your favorite dippers:

 - Raw Veggies – My favorite!
 Mini bell peppers, celery sticks, cucumber slices, and carrots are all great for scooping up dips.